ebuchman/blog/content/posts/bitcoin.md

 Perhaps the greatest risk to Bitcoin is that it is [swallowed up by Wall St][epsilon-theory-bitcoin].

+But Bitcoin is not alone the solution to the world's monetary problems.
 It may be necessary, but it's certainly not sufficient.
 Bitcoin proves the potential of money whose issuance and distribution is based on socially valuable activity, as determined by the network participants themselves.
 In the case of Bitcoin, that activity is the energy intensive Proof-of-Work mining.
 But Bitcoin